What Is Lights Out Machining — and How Realistic Is It?

 The super alloys cannot be machined lights out, and titanium should never, EVER be left unattended.
 (We’ve seen videos of a machine catching fire from sparks given off by titanium parts — something that was pretty cool but is definitely not recommended!)

 Other Stumbling Blocks in the Dark

-However, it is the nature of CNC precision machining that during a normal eight-hour shift, you still need someone standing by to monitor the loading and make sure everything is running correctly.
-Even in precision machine shops that say they run lights out, you can be pretty sure someone is there to at least listen to the machine that is running, to make sure nothing goes wrong.
+However, the nature of CNC precision machining is that during a normal eight-hour shift, you still need someone standing by to monitor the loading and make sure everything is running correctly.
+So, even in precision machine shops that say they run lights out, you can be pretty sure someone is there to make sure nothing goes wrong.

 For instance, when you are working with smaller diameter parts, if the machine is not set perfectly it may try to load two bars of material at once, with very bad results.

 Keeping the tool clean

 Another requirement is the lights out process must include high-pressure air or some other high-quality method to keep the work area free of chips so that they don’t recut and dull the tool.
 You also need to think about how to offload finished parts, taking into consideration how delicate those parts may be, to ensure they aren’t damaged post-machining.

 Don’t get us wrong — we’re not saying that lights out production is an impossibility in CNC precision machining.
 But it does require bringing together and getting input from all stakeholders and providers at the planning stage, to make sure you have:

 - Cpk ≥1.67 on the equipment